BA or MSci in Psychology, Philosophy & Linguistics

 Psychology, Philosophy & Linguistics

-You can apply to study any combination of these three subjects:
+Students apply to study two out of these three subjects:

-It is possible to study all three, with college approval, once you have commenced your studies with us.
+In exceptional circumstances it is possible to study all three subjects together, with college approval, once you have commenced your studies with us.

-These courses are accredited as conferring eligibility for the Graduate Basis for Charted Membership of the British Psychological Society, provided you study sufficient psychology and the minimum standard of a Second Class Honours is achieved.
-This is the first step towards becoming a Chartered Psychologist.
+Students who have study psychology as part of their course are accredited as conferring eligibility for the Graduate Basis for Charted Membership of the British Psychological Society, provided they study sufficient psychology and the minimum standard of a Second Class Honours (2.2) is achieved.

 Why study Psychology, Philosophy and Linguistics at Oxford ?